saattrupdan/saattrupdan.com/src/frontend/posts/2026-06-02-agentic-coding-v3-pi.md

 frameworks are solid — but Pi's model-to-extension mapping felt more natural for my use case.

+## A real workflow: adding a feature end-to-end

+Let me show you what this looks like in practice.
+Yesterday I needed to add rate limiting to my API backend.
+Here's how the Pi flow went:

+I typed: "Add rate limiting to the FastAPI backend — 100 requests per minute per user, with Redis backing."

+The **planner** read the codebase and came back with five tasks: (1) add Redis connection utility, (2) create the rate limiter middleware, (3) wire it into the FastAPI app, (4) add tests, (5) update the config docs.
+It handed these off to four **builders** running in parallel — two of them got singleton tasks (Redis utility, docs), the other two shared the middleware and wiring since they're closely related.

+Each builder spun up its own git worktree.
+I watched in one Neovim buffer while the Redis builder called `read` to check the existing database utilities, then `write` to add the new connection module.
+In another buffer, the middleware builder was calling `search` to find where other middleware was registered, then `edit` to add the rate limiter.

+About three minutes in, the memory extension auto-injected a reminder: "Last time you added Redis, you forgot to update the Docker Compose file.
+Check before committing."
+The builder paused, checked `docker-compose.yml`, added the Redis service, and kept going.

+Four minutes total.
+All four builders committed.
+The **reviewer** audited the changes, called `search` to verify the middleware was registered in the right place, ran a quick `bash` to check the tests passed, and returned "Pass".
+I reviewed the merged diff, pushed, and moved on.

+That's the flow.
+I give a high-level goal, Pi breaks it down, builders execute in parallel, reviewer validates, I merge.
+No micromanaging, no context switching, no "did I remember to update the Docker file?"

 ## The extension ecosystem

 Extensions are where Pi really shines.
 Each one is a TypeScript plugin that registers